yairgil/Docker-Provider/README.md

 # Azure DevOps Build Pipeline

 Navigate to https://github-private.visualstudio.com/microsoft/_build?view=pipelines to see Linux and Windows Agent build pipelines.

-These pipelines are configured for CI triggers for dev and master (TBD).
+These pipelines are configured with CI triggers for dev and master (TBD).

 ## Onboarding feature branch